each/draft-aname/draft-ietf-dnsop-aname.md

-A resolver that performs ANAME substitution is able to get the original TTL from the authoritative name server and use its own cache to store the substituted address records with the appropriate TTL, therefor honoring the target address records TTL.
+A resolver that performs ANAME substitution is able to get the original TTL from the authoritative name server and use its own cache to store the substituted address records with the appropriate TTL, thereby honoring the TTL of target address records.

 ## TTLs and zone transfers